 Getting a credit card when you are a student can make it easy to spend money you haven’t got.
 However, a credit card can be useful in an emergency and help you start building a credit history.
 Find out more about the pros and cons with our guide.

-Student credit cards work in the same way as other credit cards, but are more likely to accept students studying full time.
+Student credit cards work in the same way as other credit cards, but are aimed at those studying full time.

 Every credit card provider has different rules on whom they will lend to.
 Many will turn down your application if your income is not high enough or you have no credit history, but student credit cards are more lenient.